Sunday, 22 November 2009

 It's funny how you can know someone years and never really know them, but meet another person for a few weeks and totally get each other.

-I miss you Sim.
+I miss that girl.

 Saturday, 17 October 2009